woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Teksti, keskustelu ja vuorovaikutus](course) starting date
 - [Oppimispelien käyttö ja evaluaatio](course) begins
 - Tell me the start date of [Kielen variaatio](course)
-- What day will [Kansainväliset vakuutusmarkkinat ja jälleenvakuutus(course) start
+- What day will [Kansainväliset vakuutusmarkkinat ja jälleenvakuutus](course) start
 - When do I have [Biological data analysis with R](course)
 - When do we have [Vuorovaikutuksen perusteet - verkkokurssina II](course)
 - The start date of [Knowledge, business and work in a digital society](course)